Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/01-read-mapping.md

 # Read mapping & alignments

 ### Learning objectives:
-- Understand the major principles behind read alignment for RNA-seq data
+- Understand the major principles behind read mapping for RNA-seq data
 - Learn how alignment data is stored in SAM/BAM format
 - Learn how to perform basic operations on BAM files using `Samtools`
 - Perform an alignment with `STAR`